Users love search for two reasons:

-My full list of 29 guidelines for search user experience is available for download as a 51-page report .
+Our revised list of 62 guidelines for search user experience is available for download as a 148-page report.

-In 2002, we scored 20 sites for the degree to which they followed best practices for usable design.
-One positive finding was that search design has improved significantly in the year since this article was written, with the average site following 48% of the usability guidelines .
+In 2002, we scored 20 sites for the degree to which they followed best practices for usable design, using a much earler version of this guidelines checklist.
+One positive finding was that search design has improved significantly in the year since this article was written, with the average site following 48% of the usability guidelines.
 Of course it is not that great that websites follow slightly less than half of the usability principles for search, so we still have far to go before search will reach its full potential for helping web users.

 Newer findings about search usability are covered in the full-day course on Top Web UX Design Guidelines.